JahnviBhateja/Analysis/README.md

 ## About

 Hi, I'm Jahnvi Bhateja!
-I am currently pursuing a Master's degree in Economics from IGNOU and preparing for the RBI Grade B – DEPR exam (2026).
+I am pursuing a Master's degree in Economics from IGNOU and preparing for the RBI Grade B – DEPR exam (2026).
 I have also completed certification courses in Power BI, Excel, and Python from CloudyML.
 My journey into data analysis is driven by a strong interest in economic data, public policy, and business decision-making.

 I am passionate about using data to generate actionable insights, and I'm continually building my skills in data visualization, data cleaning, and statistical analysis.
 With a blend of economics and data science, I am eager to contribute as an entry-level data analyst.